 Provide opportunities for life-long learning and foster an environment where students, staff, performers, creators, designers, and volunteers can flourish through a vibrant arts education program while upholding a standard of excellence.

 Engage with Waukesha and its surrounding neighbors to connect with local businesses, artists, theatre partners, and residents to provide equitable representation and serve as a collaborative hub for our diverse community.

 Plan and grow the theatre’s overall fiscal health by honoring the past, embracing new experiences, new technologies, and current marketing trends in order to provide a meaningful experience for our community.

-July of 2020 marks the beginning of Waukesha Civic Theatre’s 64th season.
+July of 2021 marks the beginning of Waukesha Civic Theatre’s 65 Anniversary season.
 WCT is proud to be part of an elite group: according to the American Association of Community Theatres, of the roughly 7,000 community theatres in the United States, only about 100 can claim 60 years of continuous operation.